-This new course, run jointly by the British Library’s oral history department and the Oral History Society, is aimed at archivists and those managing audio archive material.
-The day course covers the practical, technical and ethical issues around the selection, collection and description of oral history and other recorded personal testimony and spoken word on multiple audio formats.
+This course is run jointly by the British Library’s oral history department and the Oral History Society and is aimed at archivists and those managing audio archive material.
+The course covers the practical, technical and ethical issues around the selection, collection and description of oral history and other recorded personal testimony and spoken word on multiple audio formats.
 It also explores opportunities that oral history-based partnerships offer archives for community engagement.

 Due to high demand and in order to ensure that each course has attendees with a variety of interests and backgrounds, only one person from any one institution may attend each course.
-Places are limited to twelve per course.
+Places are limited to eight participants per course.

 – Identifying what you have (cassettes, reels, DAT, digital files)